rsbergo/SwingTutorial/README.md

 `JTabbedPane` is a component that lets a user switch between a group of components by clicking on a tab.
 Create a new tab with the `addTab()` method.
 The first parameter is the title displayed by the tab.
 The second parameter is a component to be displayed when the tab is clicked.

 A `JTextArea` is a multiline text area that displays plain text.
 It is lightweight component for working with text.
 The component does not handle scrolling.
 For this task, use a `JScrollPane` component.
 The `setLineWrap()` method makes the lines wrapped if they are too long to fit the text area's width.
 The `setWrapStyleWord()` method specifies how line is going to be wrapped.

+`JTextPane` component is a more advanced component for working with text.
+The component can do some complex formatting operations over the text.
+It can also display HTML documents.
+The component does not handle scrolling.